metamaden/nextflow_learning/README.md

 system parameters are furnished to schedule batch runs on HPC clusters (e.g. SGE, Slurm, etc. are supported).
 Cloud platforms are also supported (e.g. AWS, etc.).

 * **DSL** -- Nextflow's scripting language, which is meant to augment code from other more common scripting langauges to minimize the learning curve.
+Basic scripting examples are shown [here](https://www.nextflow.io/docs/latest/script.html).
+DSL derives from Groovy, which derives from Java but is meant as a higher-level language that simplifies Java syntax (analogous to Python versus C/C++/etc.).

 ## Example workflow